bobdavies2000/OpenCVB/README.md

 **RedCloud_Neighbors:** *The neighbors for each cell can be included in the cell information.
 Here the neighbors of the highlighted cell were requested and are shown in the lower right image.*

-# Recent Changes – December 2023
+# 2023 December - Recent Changes

 -   Over 1700 algorithms are included, averaging 31 lines of code per algorithm.
 -   The 3D histogram improves the point cloud “blowback” pixels.